 Property Record Forms

 Historic Property Record Forms are official documents which provide a basic history of a particular property.
 The forms include legal locations, architectural descriptions, histories, maps, and photographs.
 This project compiled 50 property records for buildings associated with Montana’s early African American history.
-Completing property record forms is often a first step towards listing a building on the National Register of Historic Places.
+Completing property record forms is often a first step toward listing a building on the National Register of Historic Places.

 The National Register of Historic Places